Pybounce/spiky_situation/README_EDITOR.md

 - [ ] Copy key
   - Probably Q but will be settings to rebind
   - Sets your current item to the item your mouse is hovering over
+- [ ] Draggable areas
+  - Click and drag will basically just apply whatever you have to each cell in the rect you have outlined
+  - So if you're holding a spike, it will try to place it in each cell
+  - If you're holding an augment it will try to apply it to all cells
+  - Some things cannot use this feature, such as movement augment, since it's not a value or placeable
+- [ ] Augments
+  - When holding an augment, highlight editor items that can use it
+  - When holding an augment, show debug info for editor items using it (maybe ONLY on hover of that item)

 **Offset Grid**